-If the gross income of the employee is reduced with the 30%-allowance, you may end up having to pay less employer contributions.
+If the gross income of the employee is reduced with the 30%-allowance, you may end up having to pay less employer contributions - but only if the reduced salary is under the capped social security income (€ 57,232 in 2020).
 Of course, it will also reduce any benefits (disability, unemployment) the employee might receive.
 You should inform your employee about this in the agreement (addendum) on the 30%-ruling.